 Iodine makes water taste a little unpleasant.
 Moreover, just drinking water can result in a rapid fall in plasma sodium concentration which accentuates dehydration.
 Add a sports drink isotonic or hypotonic solution (which aids water absorption into the blood and body cells), improves flavour and provides an energy boast.
 We recommend Gatorade.

 Trekking Kilimanjaro is strenuous exercise.
 By day two you are going to be a ‘smelly’, sweaty human being.
-This is particular true if you are using the routes that don’t have camping huts.
-Your guides will provide you with a small bowl of tepid water and soap after each days trek as well as first thing in the morning; however, using a bowl of water to clean yourself is not the easiest thing to do.
+Your guides will provide you with a small bowl of tepid water and soap after each day’s trek as well as first thing in the morning; however, using a bowl of water to clean yourself is not the easiest thing to do.
 Much easier is using baby wipes to clean your hands and rub yourself down.
 One pack of baby wipes should be more than sufficient.

 Sweet Resistant Suncream

 Don’t just get any sunscreen.
 You are trekking to high altitude where the sun intensity is high, so you will need a high SPF (greater than 30).
 You will also be exerting yourself so a sunscreen that is sweat resistant is important.
 Speak to any athlete and they will confirm that the best sweat resistant suncream is P20.
 Make sure to bring sun protection lip cream as well.